Fastvue

 Internet monitoring gives IT teams the visibility needed to identify and manage bandwidth issues effectively.
 By tracking application and user behavior analytics, organizations can determine who and what is consuming the most bandwidth, prioritize essential traffic, and refine firewall policies to limit or block non-work-related websites.
 This ensures that key services, such as customer support systems and internal file-sharing platforms, receive the bandwidth required to perform without interruption.

-Monitoring internet activity allows for proactive internet traffic management.
-IT teams can set alerts for bandwidth spikes and unusual network activity.
-With real-time insights, admins can address issues before they escalate by reallocating resources or adjusting network policies.
+Monitoring internet activity allows for proactive management of internet traffic by allowing IT teams to set alerts for bandwidth spikes and unusual network activity so they can:

 Safeguarding against cybersecurity threats